 - How do we co-exist with another and honor our personal need for change, when our partner refuses to budge?

 I guess it’s different for everyone.
 For me, it’s all about choices.
 I’ve been through substantial life changes and I’ve been lucky to share my life with a supportive partner.
 I’m sure at times it’s been difficult for him, watching me struggle.
 Over the years, we’ve learned to give each other space to stretch and grow and that’s one of the reasons our relationship is strong after 26 years of living together.

-At the wake of all the changes I’ve been through, I watched important relationships dissolve and fade into the history of my life.
-Not everyone or everything are here to stay.
+In the wake of all the changes I’ve been through, I watched important relationships dissolve and fade into the history of my life.
+Not everyone or everything is here to stay.
 Holding on to that which is outdated can delay our journey.

 Is there anything in your life that’s begging for a change, whether big or small?
 Are you ignoring it for the sake of someone else?
 How long are you willing to wait and why?